Usman-Amin19/Projects/Django/HisaabKaro/README.md

 ### 🔔 **Smart Notification System**
 - **Automatic Reminders**: Never forget to pay or collect dues
+- **Payment Reminders**: Gentle nudges for pending payments with 24-hour cooldown
 - **Real-time Alerts**: Instant notifications for group activities
 - **Expense Updates**: Get notified when expenses are added/modified
 - **Settlement Tracking**: Alerts when debts are settled